 Every time I see her place glasses on the table I wonder if Maama did it the same way.
 If Maama changed wigs like Tongo, if her lips were always bloody red.
 If there were generals in her bar who patted and pinched her legs and buttocks—I would shoot them with my catapult.

 Tongo dances around, flailing her arms in the air.
 She is smiling.
 Then she sits on the table, taking care to avoid the glasses.
 This reminds me; what did Jjaja Mukyala mean yesterday when she said I was conceived on the table where Maama served her customers’ drinks?
 I will ask Mukulu on our way home.

 We are on our way back home.
 The rubber string I stole from Mukayi’s bicycle is safely wrapped around my left leg, shielded by my khaki shorts.
 But its tightness is starting to cause me numbness.
 I feel like I will soon start to limp and Mukulu will notice.
 I want to pause and untie the string, but he will stop and watch me.
-I want to ask him my questions: how Maama conceived me on the table, how alcohol drunk her dead, how I started drinking the day I fell into Maama’s womb, but I can’t.
+I want to ask him my questions: how Maama conceived me on the table, how alcohol drank her dead, how I started drinking the day I fell into Maama’s womb, but I can’t.
 He will touch my shoulder to make me stop walking, and then he will start explaining.
 And I will fret and he will notice my discomfort.
 Mukulu can never know that I stole the rubber string.
 He can never think that I am a bad boy.